Board Information and How to Apply for Candidacy

 To Submit an Application

-If interested in being considered as a candidate for the DDRC Board click here to fill out the online application.
+If interested in being considered as a candidate for the DDRC Board you must attend a Board meeting as a visitor to see how the Board operates.
+If you are still interested, click here to fill out the online application.
 Hard copies of the application are available on request.
-Contact Annette Rogers, Executive Assistant, at email@example.com.
+Contact Annette Rogers, Executive Assistant, at firstname.lastname@example.org.
 You can also call Annette at 303-462-6508 with questions or for further information.

 Staff Members of DDRC (the CCB) and employees and Board members of service agencies may not serve on the DDRC Board of Directors per Colorado statute 25.5-10-209(2)(b)(II).